meteatamel/genai-beyond-basics/samples/context-caching/README.md

   --cache_id projects/207195257545/locations/us-central1/cachedContents/3207266622129569792
 ```

-And the model now knows what the papers are about from the cached content:
+The model now knows what the papers are about from the cached content:

 ```log
 Prompt: What are the papers about?